Select Columns in Dataset component

 - Select No columns, select Include, and then click inside the text box with the red exclamation mark.

 - Paste in or type a comma-separated list of previously validated column names.
-You cannot save the module if any column has an invalid name, so be sure to check the names beforehand.
+You cannot save the component if any column has an invalid name, so be sure to check the names beforehand.

 You can also use this method to specify a list of columns using their index values.